xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 # Dealing with issues

-Under certain circumstances the configure API is not able to ensure that the configuration is valid, this can occur for product models extracted from SAP or product models with arithmetic rules.
+In some cases the configure API is not able to ensure that the configuration is valid.
+This can occur for product models extracted from SAP or product models with arithmetic rules.
 When the configuration is invalid, the response contains "issues".

 In a configurator application, we display these issues to the user.
 We do this in the `<InvalidMark>` and `<IssuesDialog>`.
 The `<InvalidMark>` gets rendered if there are any issues.